Is Your Organization a "Red Zone" or a "Green Zone?"

 So, can Red Zone organizations move into the Green Zone?
 And can employees at all levels learn to collaborate?
 Absolutely!
 Collaboration is a mind-set and a skill-set—both of which can be learned—that can make a big difference to a company’s bottom line.

+1. Think win-win.
 Foster a nondefensive attitude among employees and reward people who care about others’ interests and needs as much as their own.
-Mutual success is the hallmark of positive, long-term relationships—and life in the Green Zone.2.
-Speak the truth.
+Mutual success is the hallmark of positive, long-term relationships—and life in the Green Zone.

 © 2005 James Tamm.
 All rights reserved.